InverseTampere/qsm-fanni-matlab/README.md

 Leaves = LeafModelTriangle(Vert, Faces, Ngons, NInit);
 ```

 where `Vert` is a Nx3 matrix with the vertices as rows, `Faces` is a Mx3 matrix with vertex indices of a single triangle on each row.
 The optional argument `Ngons` is a cell array, there each element contains a vector of vertex indices forming *n*-sided polygons, used for optimization, e.g., when exporting the leaf model. `NInit` is a scalar number that can be used to initialize the objects internal matrices to optimize leaf insertion.
-After leaf insertion has been completed, the extra rows can be removed with the `trim_slack()` method:
+After leaf insertion has been completed, the extra rows can be removed with the `trim_slack()` method (that is called by `qsm_fanni` when leaf insertion ends):

 ```Matlab
 Leaves.trim_slack();